 - Lorrie Walker, Training Manager and Technical Advisor, Safe Kids USA

 As a responsible car seat manufacturer, we have designed our car seats to accommodate children both above and below average in size and seated torso height, which is why we have slot positions to accommodate a very wide range of body shapes.
 The CRABI 12-Month-Old dummy is made to represent the average size of a one-year old child, and therefore has an "average" seated torso height that is shown above to be appropriate for the Orbit Infant Car Seat’s middle shoulder harness position.
 (While the CRABI dummy is the maximum weight of 22 lbs, it does not represent the "biggest baby" in terms of seated torso height.)
-You can read more about this technical issue in the footnote below.*

 We have provided additional informational links to car seat safety recommendations at the end of this article.